FIRE SPORT UK GOLF SECTION

 2. AIMS AND OBJECTIVES

-To provide a further means of fostering relationships between members of Local Authorities Fire Brigades through the opportunity for sportsmanship, fellowship and healthy exercise afforded by the Royal and Ancient game of golf.
+To provide a further means of fostering relationships between members of Local Authorities Fire & Rescue Services through the opportunity for sportsmanship, fellowship and healthy exercise afforded by the Royal and Ancient game of golf.

 3. FREQUENCY

-The competition shall be held annually during the first two weeks in June.
+The competition shall be held annually preferably in the first two weeks in June.
 Efforts should be made to avoid school holiday periods and public bank holidays.
+Changes to these dates must be approved by the National Committee/Secretary.

 4. ELIGIBILITY TO ENTER

-The competition shall be open to team’s representative of Local Authority Fire Brigades throughout England, Scotland, Wales and Northern Ireland, who are fully paid up members of the FSUK.
+The competition shall be open to team’s representative of Local Authority Fire & Rescue Services throughout England, Scotland, Wales, and Northern Ireland, who are fully paid-up members of the FSUK.

 5. NUMBER AND ELIGIBILTY FOR TEAM

-A team shall consist of four players who must be members of the Brigade, that is to say, be whole time, retained or volunteer operational members or industrial, administrative or technical whole time members, wholly employed in the Fire Brigade Department for the Fire Authority and under the direct control of the Chief Officer or Firemaster.
+A team shall consist of four players who must be members of the Brigade, that is to say, be whole time, retained or volunteer operational members, administrative or technical whole time members, wholly employed in the Fire Brigade Department for the Fire Authority and under the direct control of the Chief Officer or Firemaster.

 6. MANAGEMENT & ORGANISATION